 Musk tweets 'Love Me Tender' days after Twitter takeover offer

-April 18 (Reuters) - Billionaire entrepreneur Elon Musk posted a tweet on Saturday saying "Love Me Tender", days after he took aim at Twitter Inc TWTR.N with a $43 billion cash takeover offer.
+April 18 (Reuters) - Elon Musk tweeted "Love Me Tender", an Elvis Presley song, a day after Twitter Inc TWTR.N adopted a "poison pill" to protect itself from the billionaire's $43 billion cash offer to buy the social media company.

 After Musk's TED talk on Thursday, he hinted at the possibility of a hostile bid in which he would bypass Twitter's board and put the offer directly to its shareholders, tweeting: "It would be utterly indefensible not to put this offer to a shareholder vote".